andrew-guz/LinuxConfigs/install.md

 ### Show ip and vpn in polybar
 https://github.com/mntzrr/polybar-ipfinder

+### Fix fornts in VSCode
+Arch specific: yay -S ttf-droid

 # Questions
 - normal lock screen
 - git push from console
 - start application on special workplace in fullscreen
+- different language in each window
+- stange font in default VSCode terminal
+- program to take sceensots